Installation

 Operator fails due to cannot list resource "clusterroles" error

-When the Kiali Operator installs a Kiali Server, the Operator will assign the Kiali Server the proper roles/rolebindings so the Kiali Server can access the appropriate namespaces.
-The Kiali Operator will check to see if the Kiali CR setting deployment.accessible_namespaces is unset.
+The Kiali Operator will check to see if the Kiali CR setting deployment.cluster_wide_access is set to true (which is the default value if it is unset).
 If it is, this means the Kiali Server is to be given access to all namespaces in the cluster, including namespaces that will be created in the future.
 In this case, the Kiali Operator will create and assign ClusterRole/ClusterRoleBinding resources to the Kiali Server.
-But in order to do this, the Kiali Operator must itself be given permission to create those ClusterRole and ClusterRoleBinding resources.
+But in order to be able to do this, the Kiali Operator must itself be given permission to create those ClusterRole and ClusterRoleBinding resources.
 When you install the Kiali Operator via OLM, these permissions are automatically granted.
 However, if you installed the Kiali Operator with the Operator Helm Chart, and if you did so with the value clusterRoleCreator set to false then the Kiali Operator will not be given permission to create cluster roles.
-In this case, you will be unable to install a Kiali Server if your Kiali CR does not have deployment.accessible_namespaces set to a list of namespaces. - you will get an error similar to this:
+In this case, you will be unable to install a Kiali Server if your Kiali CR does not have deployment.cluster_wide_access set to true (and, again, this is the default if unspecified).
+You will get an error similar to this:

 Failed to list rbac.authorization.k8s.io/v1, Kind=ClusterRole: